-State 1 to 3.
-Develops with no fire and improper grazing management from a juniper invaded phase of State 1.
+State 1 Phase D to State 3.
+Results from no fire and continued improper grazing management from a juniper invaded phase of State 1.
+This site has crossed the threshold.
+It is not economical to return this site to State 1 with accelerating practices.

-State 2 to unknown site.
-Excessive soil loss and changes in the hydrologic cycle caused by improper grazing management and no fire or frequent fire cause this state to retrogress to a new site with reduced potential.
+State 2 to Unknown Site.
+Excessive soil loss and changes in the hydrologic cycle caused by continued improper grazing management and frequent fire causes this state to cross a threshold and retrogress to a new site with reduced potential.
+It is not economical to return this site to State 1 with accelerating practices.